-Wide Variety of Exceptional Recreation Recreation has been identified by Council as a high priority through Council's goals (Outcomes Area) and the strategic plan.
+Recreation has been identified by Council as a high priority through Council's goals (Outcomes Area) and the strategic plan.
 The golf course is a vital piece in providing a multi-seasonal resort experience.
 The golf course is a self-sufficient enterprise fund that funds all operational and capital expenses from user fees.
+The golf course provides a low cost Junior league for easy and affordable access.